Empire Orders found in Pictures

 Yi Ji Yong 이지용 (李址鎔 1870 ~ 1928)

 Interior Minister.
 He was awarded the Order of Taeguk, 1st Class (Mar.
 30, 1904) and the Grand Cordon of the Order of the Plum Blossom (Feb.
 14, 1908).
 His wife was awarded the Order of the Auspicious Phoenix, 3rd Class (Nov.
 12, 1909) and the Order of the Auspicious Phoenix 2nd Class (Aug.
 26, 1910).
 Sources vary, but he did receive a title from the Japanese of either Count or Earl.
-He also received a bond for 100,000 won.
+He also received a 100,000 (Korean) Yen Bond.
 He was addicted to gambling, and his debts led to him being sentenced to prison in 1912.
 Before his death, he left a will, saying, “I was deceived by Japan”.
 He is considered to be one of Korea’s greatest traitors.

 Min Byeong Seok 민병석 (閔丙奭)